 settings, other options in the Data Logging group box become available.

-When you log simulation data, you can either store the data in a workspace variable, or stream the data to a temporary file on disk and have the workspace variable point to that temporary file.
+When you log simulation data, you can stream the data to a temporary file on disk and have the workspace variable point to that temporary file.

 Simscape Results Explorer is an interactive tool that lets you navigate and plot the simulation data logging results.